 Ned regularly talks and writes on environmental law and has an LLM (environmental laws) from UCL, where he is a visiting researcher.
 He is an active member of UKELA.

-Ned is rated as one of the top 3 juniors under the age of 35 by Planning Magazine 2013.
+Ned is rated as one of the top 3 juniors under the age of 35 by Planning Magazine 2013 and recognised as a practitioner in the area by Chambers and Partners 2014.
 He has a solid and practical knowledge of planning law including high profile development proposals and technical enforcement work; he has acted for applicants, local authorities and third party objectors in many different contexts.
-Ned also has experience of major infrastructure cases under the Planning Act 2008 and the preceding legislation: he acted for Natural England in the DCO hearing into the proposed Marine Energy Park on the Humber Estuary; he is currently advising an amenity group on the Thames Tideway Tunnel DCO application.
-Other cases of note include:
+Ned also has experience of major infrastructure cases under the Planning Act 2008 and the preceding legislation: he acted for Natural England in the DCO hearing into the proposed Marine Energy Park on the Humber Estuary and for an amenity group in relation to the Thames Tideway Tunnel DCO application.
+He recently acted for Hillingdon LBC at an inquiry into the appeal of a housing development in the Green Belt, Other cases of note include:

 - Resisting a contested appeal against Kings Lynn and West Norfolk BC’s refusal to issue a certificate of lawful use (and obtaining full costs) (reported at JPL 2012 (7) 858-876)

 - Appearing with Keith Lindblom QC (as he then was) for the Friends of St Katharine Docks in their successful third party objection to major redevelopment proposals